 Reductions in bone mineral density of 1-4% in the lumbar spine, femur

 Researchers have found a 20-30% reduction in peripheral vascular function with a significant rise in blood pressure after only five days of bed-rest.
-Other studies have found significant increases in total cholesterol, triglycerides, glucose, and insulin resistance (up to 67% greater insulin response) after only 5 days as well.
+Other studies have found significant increases in total cholesterol, triglycerides, glucose, and insulin resistance (up to 67% greater insulin response) after only five days as well.
 A decrease in the “good” HDL cholesterol levels after 20 days of bed rest has also been noted.

 Independent of physical activity time, the odds of having metabolic syndrome are three times higher in those with at least five hours per day of screen time compared with those with one hour or less.
 TV viewing time has also been linked to hypertension in obese children, where those who watched TV four hours per day had 3.3 times the risk of hypertension compared with those who watched less than two hours per day.